What protections are offered by the wording “without prejudice”? Learn how “without prejudice” can affect your legal communications.

 - Improper use of information obtained at work;

 - Failure to follow lawful and reasonable instructions.

 This list is not exhaustive.
-There are many grounds on which an employee may be reasonably dismissed.
-It is always important to consider each individual case separately on the facts pertaining to that case as they arise.
+There are many different grounds on which an employee could be reasonably dismissed.
+As such, it is always important to consider each individual case separately on the facts pertaining to that particular case as they arise.

-I was dismissed for conduct I engaged in while not at work.
-Is this justified?
+I was dismissed for conduct engaged in outside of work.
+Is my employer entitled to terminate my employment?

 - The conduct must be such that, viewed objectively, it is likely to cause serious damage to the relationship between the employee and employer;

 - The conduct damages the employer’s interests; or

 - The conduct is incompatible with the employee’s duty as an employee.